How Does Surveillance Work in Costa Rica?

 Surveillance Report Contents

-- Detailed timeline: Chronological log of subject's activities
+- Detailed timeline — chronological log of subject's activities

-- Video evidence: HD video of key activities and interactions
+- Video evidence — HD video of key activities and interactions

-- Investigator notes: Written observations and context
+- Investigator notes — written observations and context

-Evidence Format & Delivery
+Evidence Delivery Format

-- Written report: Professional PDF document
+- Written report — professional PDF document

 - Chain of custody documentation for legal cases

-Surveillance Costs & Duration
+Surveillance Costs and Duration

 - Number of investigators required